 Maduro orders the expansion of the Venezuelan National Militia to include 500,000 of his most loyal supporters.

 The “Mother of All Protests” begins, with increasing violence, resulting in 520 arrests.
-News outlets estimate anywhere between hundreds of thousands to 1.2 million protesters participated.
+News outlets estimate anywhere between hundreds of thousands to 1.2 million protesters participate.

 A peaceful national sit-in is held across the country, bringing the day to a complete stop.